Market Leader in Development Analytics (G2 Crowd’s Winter, Summer & Spring 2022)

 On the other hand, engineers usually experience performance drops if they feel their efforts go to waste.
 Engineering managers can monitor individual performance drops using One-to-one reports provided by Git Analytics tools like Waydev.

 Great managers see their team as a holistic system that works based on a certain input and provides output accordingly.
 Whenever there’s a different output than expected, they investigate the cause and clear the way.

 Tracking code reviews, visualizing work patterns, spotting bottlenecks and process issues can show you if there’s a matter of having unclear targets, goals and expectations within the engineering team.

-Your role is to clarify these aspects, make yourself available whenever someone needs you and provide responses based on individual approaches.
+Your responsibilities as an engineering manager are to clarify these aspects, make yourself available whenever someone needs you and provide responses based on individual approaches.
 They already see you as their trustworthy leader.
 Be their guide when it comes to quality issues and assisting those struggling with their tasks, while letting them develop decision-making, leadership and cooperative skills along the way.

 One of the most exciting aspects of engineering management is fostering a unique team culture.

 Our advice is to truly understand the existing culture, how the team functions, and what works for them.
 After you understand your team habits and practices, you can build from there and implement new things.

 It often happens to see that over time, as the team grows, some of them aren’t working well for them anymore.
 That is the moment when you have to start to remove the bad or unhealthy processes, and introduce some new practices.